01 What can I expect as a Fellow?

 We know that Remote, Rural, and Regional (RRR) schools are uniquely impacted by the breadth of demands placed on school leaders in these locations, such as the limited access to support services and the challenges of attracting and retaining staff.
 We also recognise and celebrate the strength and resilience of these communities, full of rich culture, knowledge, and ways of being.
 Communities with so much to celebrate and the education system has so much to learn from.

-In response to these challenges, the FLP was announced as part of the Australian Government’s ‘Our Plan for Quality Education’ released on 10 May 2019.
-It is delivered with the support of the Australian Government Department of Education.
+In response to these challenges, the Queensland FLP was announced as part of the Queensland Government’s ‘Equity and Excellence Plan’.
+It is delivered with the support of the Queensland Government Department of Education.

 FLP is designed to meet the needs of educators in regional and remote contexts by building on their strengths and developing crucial skills to help schools thrive.